-This guide the application requirements and process for nomination to the Panel.
-It aligns with Application for WIC Act Audit Services Panel - Form A - Organisations and Form B -Auditor and explains the eligibility criteria and what is required for a successful application to the Panel.
+This document details the application requirements and process for nomination to the Panel.
+It aligns with Application for WIC Act Audit Services Panel - Form A - Organisations and Form B - Auditor and explains the eligibility criteria and what is required for a successful application to the Panel.

-This document will help applicants seeking to apply to the Panel complete their application.
+This document should be used by applicants seeking to apply to the Panel, to assist them in completing their application.

-Successful applicants are required to sign a WIC Act Audit Services Panel Agreement (Panel Agreement) that establishes the rules and requirements for the Panel.
-A copy of the Panel Agreement template is posted on our website.
+Successful applicants are required to sign a WIC Act Audit Services Panel Agreement (Panel Agreement) with IPART that establishes the rules and requirements for the Panel.
+A copy of the Panel Agreement template is posted on the IPART website.
 This is a standard agreement and amendments are not typically permitted.